Who We Are

 Vision & Mission

-21Wilberforce is a human rights organization dedicated to defending people of faith internationally.
-Our vision is to empower people of faith to collaboratively support persecuted communities, challenge religious repression, and expand religious freedom globally.
+21Wilberforce is a Christian human rights organization dedicated to defending the universal rights of religion, belief, and conscience for all people.
+Our vision is to empower people to collaboratively support persecuted communities, challenge repression, and expand freedom of religion and belief globally.

 Wilberforce for the 21st Century.
-21Wilberforce is employing this powerful model to mobilize faith-based networks through collaborative technologies to aid embattled believers and advance religious freedom globally.
+21Wilberforce is employing this powerful model to mobilize grassroots networks through collaborative technologies to aid the persecuted and advance freedom worldwide.

 Reflections on the history of 21Wilberforce from President and Founder Randel Everett: